 GroupServerLibrary The path (including the file name) to the library file that allows the group server to access the repository.
 Use the ogs_java library.
+JavaGroupServerClas s The class that implements the group server for the Documentum repository.
+Set this parameter to: com.autonomy.groupserver.documentum.DocumentumGroupServer JavaClassPath Specify resources that are specific to this job.
 Docbase A comma-separated list of docbase names for which you want to retrieve user and group information.
 Username The user name that OmniGroupServer should use to authenticate with the Documentum API.
 Password The password that OmniGroupServer should use to authenticate with the Documentum API.

-JavaGroupServerClas

-S

-The class that implements the group server for the Documentum repository.
-Set this parameter to:

-com.autonomy.groupserver.documentum.DocumentumGroupServe

-r
+'''

 [Documentum]

 GroupServerLibrary=ogs_java

+'''

+'''

 JavaGroupServerClass=com.autonomy.groupserver.documentum.DocumentumGroupServer

+JavaClassPath0=ogs_documentum.jar

+// DFC location

+JavaClassPath1=DFC_INSTALL_PATH/.jar

+// dfc.properties for this job

+JavaClassPath2=./directory/

 Docbase=

 Username=

+'''